Smart-Nodes/endpoints/README.md

 ## Custom Request

-If you experience any issue with our endpoints or or need other endpoints feel free to open an issue.
+If you experience any issue with our endpoints or need other endpoints feel free to open an issue.